weimutter6688/user-info/README.md

        # Ensure the port matches your .env setting (e.g., 8001)
        uvicorn backend.main:app --reload --port 8001
        ```
-       The backend API should now be running at `http://127.0.0.1:8001` (or the port you configured).
+       The backend API should now be running at `http://127.0.0.1:8001` (or the port you configured), connected to the database specified in your `.env` file.

 ### 2. Frontend Setup (Next.js)